caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    **channels_1, channels_2, channels_3, channels_4, channels_5, channels_6**
-      QString: these strings represents the control system process variables; each channelpair is composed of two channels separated by a semicolumn.
+      QString: these strings represents the control system process variables; each channelpair is composed of two channels separated by a semicolon.
-      When specifying only one channel, you will have to put a semicolumn in fron or at the end of the string in order to specify x or y, you will find in the table below how the cartesian plot behaves in case of array or scalars or when only one channel is specified.
+      When specifying only one channel, you will have to put a semicolon in fron or at the end of the string in order to specify x or y, you will find in the table below how the cartesian plot behaves in case of array or scalars or when only one channel is specified.